ishansvyas/cs557-lab2/README.md

 signals that make navigating challenging.
 In the search box, you can search for strings inside the signal you're looking for.

 For instance, if I have a state register, I can search "state".
-If I'm looking for all of the io_ signals, though, I can't just search "io" because this will return all signals with the characters "io" in it (e.g., "not_my_signalio" would be returned if it existed).
+If I'm looking for all of the "io_*" signals, though, I can't just search "io" because this will return all signals with the characters "io" in it (e.g., "not_my_signalio" would be returned if it existed).
 However, if I search "^io", this stipulates that "io" must come at the beginning of the screen.